dxwc/turk-system/specification/phase_II_report/phase_II_report.md

 Exception Scenarios:

- 1. a.
-User does not enter a required field
+ 1. User does not enter a required field
- 	a.
-1. Display error message to user to enter all the required fields/information
+ 	+ Display error message to user to enter all the required fields/information
- 2. a.
-User's email address does not match
+ 2. User's email address does not match
-    a.
-1. Display error message to user stating email is not found
+    + Display error message to user stating email is not found
- 3. a.
-User's password does not match
+ 3. User's password does not match
-    a.
-1. Display error message to user stating password is does not match
+    + Display error message to user stating password is does not match

 ##2.3 Search Public Information